dssg/MLinPractice/README.md

     will consider in class.
-This presentation should introduce the method at a high level, provide a general understanding of how it works, discuss preliminary results from implementing the method for their project, and give some thought to strengths and weaknesses.
+This presentation should introduce the method at a high level, provide a general understanding of how it works, discuss preliminary results from implementing the method for their project, and give some thought to its strengths and weaknesses.
 A second group will be assigned for each method as a "discussant" both of these groups will need to implement the method before class.

-  - Also during these modules, groups will each be responsible for apply three of the methods we discuss in the context of their project (one from each day of discussion; note that you may use either an existing implementation or write your own).
+  - Also during these modules, groups will each be responsible for applying three of the methods we discuss in the context of their project (one from each day of discussion; note that you may use either an existing implementation or write your own).
 At the end of the module, the analysis and results obtained with these methods should be written up in the format of an extended technical abstract 3-4 pages in length, detailing the methods, how they were used in their project, findings, and any recommendations.

 ## Structure
 The course is divided into three modules: